 Exercising throughout the entire range of motion will provide the best results for hypertrophy.

-A study in the Journal of Strength & Conditioning by Pinto et al found that full ROM of the elbow led to a significantly higher 1rm and increased muscle thickness than partial range of motion after 10 weeks of training .
+A study in the Journal of Strength & Conditioning by Pinto et al found that full ROM of the elbow led to a significantly higher 1rm and increased muscle thickness than a partial range of motion after 10 weeks of training .

 Another study in 2013 looked at the effect of deep squatting versus partial squatting on muscle and tendon adaptations .

-The study found that deep squats with full range of motion were significantly more effective at increasing muscle thickness than shallow squats (or partial squats).
+The study found that deep squats with a full range of motion were significantly more effective at increasing muscle thickness than shallow squats (or partial squats).

 When it comes to hypertrophy, it would actually be better to exaggerate the movement rather than shortening it.